syohex/byzanz-window/README.md

 ### 4. Gif is generated

-After `--seconds` seconds(Default: 10 seconds), Gif file is generated.
+After `--duration` seconds(Default: 10 seconds), Gif file is generated.

 Have fun!!